isomerpages/moe-rgps/_co-curricular-activities/Performing Arts/Dance.md

 |SYF 2018 |Distinction |
 |SYF 2022 |Participated**|

-SYF 2020 suspended due to COVID-19 <br>
-**In view of the disruptions to in-person CCA in Semester 2, 2021 as well as Term 1, 2022, participating schools in the SYF AP for Primary level will not be benchmarked for AP certification in 2022.
+*Participating schools in the SYF AP for Primary level will not be benchmarked for AP certification in 2022.

 ##### **Teachers in charge**
 Mdm Chong Lay Khim<br>